Wo We ARE

 *Check Cars for Cats: During the winter, stray or neglected cats outdoors sometimes sleep under the hood of the car where it’s warm and comfortable.
 If you start the motor, cats could get caught in or flung about by the fan belt, causing serious injury or death.
 To prevent this, bang loudly on the hood and sides of your car before turning on the ignition to give the cat a chance to escape.

 *Keep Outdoor ‘Sessions’ Short: Take your dog outside only for as long as it takes for him to relieve himself.
 Dogs, particularly small, short-haired breeds like Chihuahuas and terriers, suffer from the cold despite their seemingly warm fur coats.
+Live within Buffalo city limits?
+Read about the new law pertaining to the tethering of dogs in inclement weather.

 *Bathe Pets Only When Necessary: Your pet runs the chance of catching a cold when wet, especially in cold weather.
 If you absolutely must bathe your pet, consult a professional groomer or veterinarian.